 LED bulbs use 90% less electricity than standard light bulbs.
 Swapping out your lightbulbs is the quickest and easiest way to save energy in your bathroom.

 Our old blue and green toilets are SO inefficient!
 Low flow toilets use 1.6 gallons per flush.
 Older toilets can use up to 5 gallons a flush!
-You will save a lot of water and money by switching to a low flow toilet.
-If you are buying a new low flow toilet, I would also recommend one that has the dual button flush for number 1 and number 2.
+You will save a lot of water and money by switching to a low-flow toilet.
+I would also recommend one that has the dual button flush for number 1 and number 2.
 Every little bit helps, right?

-Buy cleaning products that are chemical-free.
-There are so many green cleaning options out there, this should be a relatively easy switch.
+Buy cleaning products for your bathroom that are chemical-free.
+There are so many eco-friendly cleaning options out there, this should be a relatively easy switch.
 If you want to DIY your own bathroom cleaner, check out my homemade tile grout cleaner that will really make your tile sparkle!

 I recently bought my first compostable toothbrush and it works great.
 It is made of 100% biodegradable products that can be added to your compost or will decompose in a landfill, unlike plastic.